AEO and GEO Optimization Guide

 - participate in places like Reddit or Quora where real questions are being asked and answered

-AI systems tend to extract from the beginning of a page, not the middle.
-So the order of your content matters more than it used to.
+Why it matters: AI systems tend to extract from the beginning of a page, not the middle — so the order of your content matters more than it used to.
+Lead with the clearest possible answer, then layer in explanation, examples, and nuance.

-- aim to answer the main question in the first 40–60 words
+- answer the main question in the first 40–60 words

 - keep paragraphs short and readable